Can We Create a Healthier, Wealthier Africa with Behavioural Science?

 - Behavioral Science has the potential to bridge the intention-behavior gap.

-Principal of Global Health and Development, Ting Jiang, gave examples of how behavioral science can save lives by enabling practitioners to make more accurate problem diagnoses and to apply BE informed interventions that bridge the gap between intention and behavior.
-You can read more on this from her presentation: Can Behavioral Science Save Lives?
+Principal of Global Health and Development, Ting Jiang, gave examples of how behavioral science can save lives by enabling practitioners to make more accurate problem diagnoses and apply BE informed interventions that bridge the gap between intention and behavior.

 - Digital Innovation can help improve the mental health of a population